codedayafternoon/filteringmechanism/README.md

 }

 ```
-### Filter to request parameter
+### Filter to request parameter convertion
 All the filters when instructing a request to a server are converted into parameters.
 The build-in mechanism which converting these Fitlers to parameters takes into account in which container the filter is.
 Thus the result is a mix on the container, the filter and possible other 'selected' filters from the same container.
-The filters are separated with a mode that denotes if the filter has a single value(SIMPLE), if the filter has two values (RANGED) or the filter is complex (COMPLEX) as CompositeFilter.
+The filters are separated with a mode that denotes if the filter has a single value(SIMPLE), has two values (RANGED) or the filter is complex (COMPLEX) as CompositeFilter.
 The next table show what each filter returns as ParameterValue and parameterKey (key=value)
 *For SINGLE mode filter:*

 |Filter| parameter key | parameter value |